Posts in Fashion Two

 Materials: Upcycled, Deadstock Leathers

 Their collection showcases a bold array of materials, from pebbled leathers with a striking textured finish to opulent Italian croc prints and various textiles that add unique charm to each piece.
-HYER GOODS utilizes deadstock leathers sourced from India, where production scraps from the fashion industry are masterfully repurposed, embodying both ethical consumption and innovative design.
+HYER GOODS uses deadstock leathers sourced from India, repurposing production scraps from the fashion industry to embody both ethical consumption and innovative design.

 A woman outside holding an organic cotton butterfly tote from sustainable brand The Tote Project